-Students who elect to minor in Psychology must complete 18 credits.
-This includes PSY 101 and PSY 200 and at least 12 additional credits in psychology.
+Students who elect to minor in Psychology must complete at least 18 credits of psychology courses.
+This includes PSY 101 and a statistics course (either PSY 200 or PSY 201) and at least 12 additional credits in psychology.
+Students who have completed MTH 150, having satisfied the basic statistics requirement for the minor, may opt to take another PSY course in lieu of PSY 200 or PSY 201.